 Monet knew this, and by painting the same subject many times, he explained his relationship with what he saw in a way that has nothing to do with the photographic.

 The prevailing power group is always conservative and essentially restrictive.
-Today is not different; it sees itself as 'cutting edge' (an expression which is already a little dated, but the attitudes are just as fossilized as any previous establishment, and the sameness of what is 'permitted' is pervasive.
-The more Art tends towards minimalism, with the accompanying dislike and distrust of skill, the more space is left for the critic as interpreter.
+The attitudes are just as fossilised as any previous establishment’s, and the sameness of what is “permitted” is pervasive.
+The more Art tends towards minimalism, the more space is left for the critic as interpreter.
 The image is then in danger of becoming secondary to its accompanying texts.
-The critic has space to exercise his/her creative capacities, and since good critics write well, this can be a creative partnership.
+The critic has space to exercise his/her creative capacities, and since good critics write well, ironically this can be a creative partnership.

 There are an infinite number of books on the history of art and on modern artists, and this is no place to try to develop those arguments.
 However, this work is not historicist; it is modern painting using modern materials; traditional subjects painted with a contemporary eye.

 When it’s too cold or wet to paint outside, work continues in the studio.
 Still life, drawings, sometimes trying to improve summer paintings which haven’t made the grade.
 It’s also a time for working on imaginary pieces, which evolve over months, sometimes years.

 This dialogue with nature has existed for hundreds of years.
 Lynette Hemmant believes in its value and hopes that there will always be artists with enough self confidence to leave the herd and continue this tradition.